OfficeDev/teams-toolkit-samples/hello-world-tab-with-backend/README.md

 - From TeamsFx CLI: run command `teamsfx publish` in your project directory.

 ## Architecture

+- The frontend is a react tab app hosted on [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/).
+- The Backend server is hosted on [Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/) for managing posts in the tab app.

 ### Code structure

 - You can check app configuration and environment information in: [.fx](.fx)
 - You will find frontend code in: [tabs/src/components](tabs/src/components)
+- You will find backend code in: [api/getUserProfile](api/getUserProfile)

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or